amolk/AGI-experiments/2024-2/README.md

 Now we will add L2 and forward connections from L1.

-    L2      --       (2 neurons)
+    L2      --       (2 neurons N1, N2)
            ^ FC
     L1 -------------
           ^ 1:1
     S  -------------

-L2 will have just 2 neurons.
-One of them sensitive to the pattern that we have using for S. The other neuron will be sensitive to a different pattern.
+L2 will have just 2 neurons, N1 and N2.
+One of them sensitive to the pattern P1 that we have using for S. The other neuron will be sensitive to a different pattern P2.

 The connection from L1 to L2 - We will represent these connection weights as floating point numbers between -1 and 1.
 This will allow us to model expected ON pixels as positive weight, expected OFF pixels as negative weight and irrelevant pixels as values close to 0.